Run Spot for the first time

 The level should be a high quantile (a value close to 1).
 It is useful to delimitate the tail of the distribution.
 One may use values like 0.98, 0.99 or 0.995.

-Finally max_excess is the number of data that will be kept to model the tail of the distribution.
+Finally buffer/max_excess is the container of the data will be kept to model the tail of the distribution.

 You can read more about the parameters in the dedicated section.